BuZZ-T/lightwait-arduino/README.md

 * The serial connection is established faster, making the color change apply faster
 * A reset of the arduino implies a reset of all output pins, leading the LED to flicker to off before the color change applies.

+**NOTE: Pay attention when using this capasitor when trying to upload new code to the arduino!
+We observed problems with the arduino programmer syncing with the capasitor attached, leading to a failing upload!**

 ### 6-pin common cathode LED